cardstack/cardstack/packages/cardpay-cli/README.md

 ARGUMENTS
-  TOKEN           The token symbol (without the .CPXD suffix) NETWORK         The network to use ("sokol" or "xdai") MNEMONIC        (Optional) Phrase for mnemonic wallet.
+  TOKEN           The token symbol (without the .CPXD suffix) NETWORK         The network to use ("sokol" or "xdai", or if checking ETH price "kovan" or "mainnet") MNEMONIC        (Optional) Phrase for mnemonic wallet.
 Also can be pulled from env using MNEMONIC_PHRASE WALLET_CONNECT  (Optional) A flag that indicates that you wish to use wallet connect (and hence the card wallet app) for your wallet
 ```